phantomics/april/README.md

 20
 ```

 One more caveat: it's best to avoid using input variable names with a dash before a number or other non-letter symbol.
 The dash will be removed and the character following it will cannot be capitalized so information will have been lost.
+For example:

 ```
 my-var-2 → myVar2